mikeoverbay/Swizzler/README.md

 # Swizzler
 A tool to help skin World of Tanks..
 Tanks

+### Version 11
+Fixed a bug with disabling and reseting the channels

 ### Version 10
 Added a tool to stack/combine textures.
 Note this uses the Red channel for input of the loaded textures.